waltligon/orangefs/doc/pvfs2-faq.md

 option `–disable-kernel-aio`.
 Passing this option to configure results in a pvfs2 kernel module that uses only exported symbols.

-### Everything built fine, but when I try to compile programs that use PVFS, I get undefined references {#sec:undefined_references}
+### Everything built fine, but when I try to compile programs that use PVFS, I get undefined references

 The `libpvfs2` library requires a few additional libraries.
 Usually
 \"-lpthread -lcrypto -lssl\" are required.
 Further, Myrinet and